-For one batch of Strawberry Freezer Jam you will need:
+Ingredients for 1 batch of Strawberry Freezer Jam

-*you can use the yellow box of pectin as well, it just calls for more sugar & less strawberries per batch*
+*you can use the yellow box of pectin in place of the pink, it just calls for more sugar & less strawberries per batch*

-For a year supply at our house (including lots of PB & J sandwiches) I went to the grocery store and bought 16lbs of strawberries, 7 boxes of the pink boxes of sure jell (which again uses less sugar than the other kind), and lots and LOTS of sugar:).
+For a year supply at our house, I went to the grocery store and bought 16 lbs of strawberries, 7 boxes of the pink boxes of sure jell (which again uses less sugar than the other kind), & lots and LOTS of sugar.

 To make the Strawberry Jam:

 - 1) Wash your strawberries.